MightyAlex200/saucer/README.md

 ## Database cache
 Feature detection is very computationally expensive, and doing it on every query is highly inefficient.
 To get around this, the program uses a cache of json files to store the results of SIFT feature detection.
-To build the cache, open `generate_prod_cache.ipynb` in a python notebook (e.g. Jupyter Lab) and run the cells in order.
-Depending on how many images you have this may take some time.
+To build the cache, run `cargo run --release --bin buildcache` Depending on how many images you have this may take some time.

 ## Usage
 The program is not finished yet, so usage is not user friendly at the moment.
-To use the Rust version, create a file named `cropped.png`, then run
+To use the the cli program, create a file named `cropped.png`, then run
 ```
-cargo run --release
+cargo run --release --bin cli
 ```
 To search for the uncropped image in the database.